History of Dedham, Massachusetts, 1635–1699: Medfield

-Wretham
+Wrentham

 In 1660, after the dust had settled on the Medfield separation, five men were sent to explore the lakes near George Indian's wigwam and to report back to the selectmen what they found.
 The report of those men, Daniel Fisher, Joshua Fisher, Sgt.
 Fuller, Richard Ellis, and Richard Wheeler, was received with such enthusiasm that in March 1661 it was voted to start a new settlement there.
 The Town then voted to send Ellis and Timothy Dwight to go negotiate with King Phillip to purchase the title to the area known as Wollomonopoag.

 They purchased 600 acres (Note: Dwight has the figure as six square miles.) of land for £24, 6s.
 The money was paid out of pocket by Captain Thomas Willett, who accompanied Ellis and Dwight.
 The Town voted to assess a tax upon the cow commons to repay him, but some thought the money should be paid by those who would be moving to the new village.
 The dispute resulted in Willet not being paid back for several years.

 After the boundaries of the new community were set, the Town voted to give up all rights to the land in return for the proprietors paying Dedham £160 over four years, beginning in 1661.
 By January 1663, however, little progress had been made towards establishing a new village.
 A meeting was called, and the 10 men (Note: It is not known who all 10 were, but they included Anthony Fisher, Richard Ellis, Robert Weare, and Isaac Bullard.) who volunteered to go raised several concerns about their ability to move forward.